TracTuff K Series Thermostat Port Adapter

 -6 is equal to a metal tube with an OD of 3/8" (.3750"), -8 is equal to a metal tube with an OD of 1/2" (.5000"), -10 is equal to a metal tube with an OD of 5/8" (.6250"), and -12 is equal to a metal tube with an OD of 3/4" (.7500").
 Know that not all "AN" hose is the same and there will be variances for manufacture to manufacture as well as in different types of hose from the same manufacture.
 XRP Pushlock hose has an ID of 3/8" for -6, 1/2" for -8, 5/8" for -10, 3/4" for -12 but XRP CPE or XR-31 hose has an ID of 11/32" for -6, 7/16" for -8, 9/16" for -10, 11/16" for -12.
 Please consider the k series M18 and M20 and/ or the k series water passage adapter to complete the coolant loop.

-Machined from US milled 6061 aluminum w/ a -6 or -10 Male Flare, and o-ring to seal in the OEM housing.
+Machined from US milled 6061 aluminum w/ a 5/8" slip hose or -6 or -10 male flare connection and o-ring to seal in the OEM housing.
 Installation is straight forward, all you will need is a drill, a small bit (.090" to .060"), and few inches of safety wire, and safety wire pliers or something equivalent to twist wire.
 A little bit of WD40 helps get the fitting into the plastic housing.

 1. If you purchased the install kit, grab the drill bit and drill a hole 1/16" to 1/8" from the top edge.

 2. Install the o-ring on the fitting and install the fitting into the housing.
 A little WD40 helps a lot!